-Employer retaliation is prohibited under the law.
 If you are involved in a sexual harassment reporting or complaint process, your employer does not have the right to punish, intimidate, or otherwise retaliate against you.
-Your employer may not retaliate whether you have reported the harassment to a supervisor or filed a formal sexual harassment complaint in court.
+Your employer may not retaliate whether you have reported the harassment to a supervisor or filed a formal court complaint.
 The sexual harassment allegation and the retaliation allegation are separate from one another.
 In other words, retaliation claims are taken so seriously that an employer can become absolved of a sexual harassment claim and still be liable for retaliating against the reporting employee.

 Complaining about workplace sexual harassment is a statutorily protected activity.